koobi41e/Personal-Projects/README.md

 # Personal-Projects
-Projects i have created using several technologies
+Projects I have created using several technologies

 Connect Four:
  A game played by two players.
 Simply have 4 consistent colors either horizontally, vertically or diagonally to win the game.